Daniel H. Pinney: Early life

+Career

 While in Chicago, Pinney began a study of law.

 He was admitted to the Illinois bar in late 1862.
 After obtaining his law license, he practice law in Wilmington, Illinois for two years before moving to Joliet.
 In addition to his legal practice, Pinney ran a small farm a short distance from town.
 After his move to Joliet, he was elected to the first of four one-year terms as City attorney in 1864.
 In 1876, Pinney was elected to the Illinois House of Representatives as an independent.
 As a member of the legislature, he supported David Davis's candidacy for the United States Senate.
 He returned to his private legal practice after his term of office.

 Pinney was married twice.
 His first marriage came in 1865 to Mary A. Lee of Albion, New York.
 The couple had a son, William L., before her death in 1872.
 His second marriage, in 1874, was to Mary E. Bowman of Shawneetown, Illinois.
 This union produced three children: Harry Bowman, Sidney Breese, and Nannie E.

 President Chester A. Arthur nominated Pinney to replace DeForest Porter as Associate Justice of the Arizona Territorial Supreme Court on June 14, 1882.
 The nominee received senate confirmation five days later.
 He arrived in Arizona on July 19, 1882.
 Pinney was assigned to the second judicial district, composed of Gila, Maricopa, and Yuma County, Arizona with Pinal county being added in 1885.
 He lived in Phoenix and traveled to locations in other counties when his duties called for it.